zainqure/MYFinal/site/index.md.md

 title: Homepage
 date: 2025-10-03
 ---
-f# Welcome to My Project Site
+# Welcome to My Project Site

 This site is the final project for my course.
 It brings together everything I learned about **organizing, describing, and publishing information** using Markdown.
 It is divided into seven main categories: